 Amazon is quite the powerhouse of online shopping.
 And love it or hate it, you have to admit that they’re good at what they do and they’re efficient.
-Being able to use Amazon Prime for your shopping needs makes it pretty convenient and a cost-effective way of shopping.
+Being able to use Amazon Prime for your shopping needs makes it convenient and a cost-effective way of shopping.

 What you’ll find from using Amazon Prime is that you will save money, quickly.
 You won’t have to pay for shipping, you’ll get deals and great pricing options with more choices for products, and you can even stream movies or download books as well.